choralakari/choralakari-archive/others/ai_assisted_poems.md

 our bond, both strong and lasting.

 ---
-23. The Plea of an Aborted Fetus (Incipit: Set me free.
+**23\.
+The Plea of an Aborted Fetus** (Incipit: Set me free.
 Let me live, I deserve to be born, I want to live.
 For heaven's sake, have pity.)
 Poetic adaptation of a declamation piece; Meter: 8.9.8.8.9.8.6.6.4.4.4.8
 Tune: Wachet auf (Nicolai)